-It almost feels that the tradition of single women hoping the sea would bring them love, was replaced by a belief that the sea (or some golden fish living in it?) would make just any wish come true.
+It almost feels as if the tradition of single women hoping the sea would bring them love was replaced by a belief that the sea (or some golden fish living in it?) would make just any wish come true.

 Instead of jumping into the sea to gather as many “free” blind dates as possible, the boys of today are also throwing oranges, missing the point entirely.

 All the single ladies do not lose hope.
 But if there is no one to pick up the oranges, what divine intervention will connect the hopeful couple?
 The matchmaker from the moon is not almighty, after all.

 Maybe, under the New Year’s optimistic moonlight, the eyes of two orange throwers miraculously could meet and result in an improbable outcome.

-Chap Goh Mei dates in the upcoming years
+Chap Goh Mei date in upcoming years

-- 2019 – February 19th
+- 2024 – February 24th

-- 2020 – February 8th
+- 2025 – February 12th

-Did you like this article?
+Did you like this article on Chap Goh Mei?

-Pint it for later!
+Pin it for later!